 Password changes are often recommended to keep your account safe, with some companies enforcing them every 1- 3 months.
 We’ll put this myth to rest and show you why changing your password often doesn’t make it more secure.

 Conventional wisdom states that you should change your passwords regularly to keep hackers off-kilter and continuously scrambling to access your data.
 These password changes are often advised by IT professionals as a way to keep your account safe and your information secure.

 Although it may sound reasonable, it’s not as accurate as people would like to believe.
 The truth is that changing your password regularly makes you more vulnerable to data breaches and hackers than choosing a strong password in the beginning and leaving it alone.

-Even though it’s your password, some companies have policies in place that require you to change it every 30, 60, or 90 days.
+Even though it’s your password, some companies have password policies in place that require you to change it every 30, 60, or 90 days.
 They operate under the assumption that changing passwords frequently will keep their data secure.
 If your password is changed regularly, it ensures that anyone who has unauthorized access to your account can’t maintain it for very long.

 Unfortunately, enforcing frequent password changes for security reasons can backfire.
 These password changes can pop up at the worst possible moment: when you’re clocking in or out for the day, trying to access your weekly time card, or just trying to get into your email.
 Pressed for time and facing an account lockout, people tend to fall into a predictable pattern for creating a new password.
 The passwords chosen are simplistic, incredibly easy to remember, and often go up in sequential order, because they only change the number or special character that’s tacked on the end.